Healthy Homemade Cherry Frozen Yogurt

 - 4 Ingredients: This homemade frozen yogurt has only 4 ingredients, making it simple and easy!

-- Uses Real Cherries: I make a homemade cherry syrup to flavor this, but you can also take a shortcut and use organic cherry flavor if you prefer.
+- Uses Real Cherries: I make a homemade cherry syrup to flavor this organic frozen yogurt, but you can also take a shortcut and use organic cherry flavor if you prefer.
 I provide a simple substitution below.

 - Healthy Frozen Yogurt: This homemade frozen yogurt is much healthier than hitting up the local yogurt shop.
 Most all fro yo shops contain artificial colors and flavors — and some even use mixes that don’t even have real milk!

 - Real Milk: I use organic whole milk and yogurt.
-This gives you the health benefits of probiotics, healthy fats, and omega-3s in this healthy frozen yogurt.
+This provides the best flavor with real organic ingredients!

 Ingredients